 Hi,What is the predicted state of the Thailand floods in late December to early January?
 Will it be safe for travel during that time?

 Hi I live in Chiang Mai and can confirm that all is well, and has been for quite some time, up here in the North.
 Richard Barrow's "Essential Flood Information for Foreign Tourists in Thailand" is a good and reliable source of information and as he mentions in his post on 23 November (don't be put off when you see "October 12, 2011" under the title, I assume that's when he started putting the info together), travel warnings continue to be downgraded.
 If you want to keep up with news about the flooding from Thai and international publications, I've been following the course of events since September and have put together "Thailand Floods, 2011 (#ThaiFloodEng)" (http://www.scoop.it/t/chiang-mai-floods-september-2011) as a resource for anyone concerned about the flooding in Thailand.
 I really don't think that you have anything to be concerned about, have a great time in this fantastic country and don't forget to visit the North!
-Marc. almost 6 years ago
+Marc. about 6 years ago